emrspecialistsamer/aws-lake-formation-workshop/website/content/60-advanced/603-handling-realtime-data/6031-kinesis-generator.md

             <img src="/images/kingen6.png" style="margin:15px 0px; border:1px solid black"/></li>
          <li>Go to the URL and use the Username: <i>kinesisgen</i> and the Password: <i>kinesisgen1</i>.
             <img src="/images/kingen7.png" style="margin:15px 0px; border:1px solid black"/></li>
         <li>If you see the Kinesis Data Generator page, you have successfully created KDG, and are ready to ingest data to the AWS Kinesis Firehose.
-Please proceed to the next lab.
             <img src="/images/kingen8.png" style="margin:15px 0px; border:1px solid black"/></li>
     </ol>

+    <li>Now, in the next section, you are going to create sample data stream using this KDG.
+Please proceed to the next lab.</li>
  </div>